Backdoor @ Hack The Box

 Ravi Prakash Tripathi

-A Ph.D. fellow working on “Avatar Security in Metaverse” who could often be found somewhere messing up with bugs & vulnerabilities, contributing to open source or writing poems.
+A Ph.D. fellow working on “Security in Socio-industrial Metaverse” who could often be found somewhere messing up with bugs & vulnerabilities, contributing to open source or writing poems.

 Next